Pakkadmane Hudugi

 Pakkadmane Hudugi is a 2004 Indian Kannada-language romantic comedy film directed by M. S. Rajashekar, starring Raghavendra Rajkumar and Ranjitha.
 It is a remake of the Hindi film Padosan (1968) which in turn was based on the Bengali film Pasher Bari (1952).

 Production

 This film marks the return of Raghavendra Rajkumar to acting after five years.
 A song was shot at M G Road, Bangalore.

 Soundtrack

 Music by Rajesh Ramanath.
 Three songs were reused from Padosan and three additional songs were composed.

 Reception

 SND of Deccan Herald wrote that "The director has followed the original story idea.
-His efforts to make this film lively as far as possible is clearly visible particularly in the first half which is mainly comedy".
+His efforts to make this film lively as far as possible is [sic] clearly visible particularly in the first half which is mainly comedy".
 R. G. Vijayasarathy of IANS wrote that "In the end, Pakkadmane Hudugi turns out to be yet another Kannada film that fails to make any impact".
-A critic from Sify wrote that "Raghavendra Rajkumar is cool as Balu while Ananthnag and Mohan as Indu’s music teacher steal the show.
+A critic from Sify wrote: "Raghavendra Rajkumar is cool as Balu while Ananthnag and Mohan as Indu’s music teacher steal the show.
 Ranjitha is not up to the mark as heroine".